HTTP-RPC/Kilo/README.md

 }
 ```

+#### Custom Parameter Names
-In general, service classes should be compiled with the `-parameters` flag so their method parameter names are available at runtime.
+In general, service classes should be compiled with the `-parameters` flag so the names of their method parameters are available at runtime.
 However, the `RequestParameter` annotation can be used to customize the name of the parameter associated with a particular argument.
 For example, the following service might allow a caller to look up the name of the city associated with a particular zip code:

 ```java
 @WebServlet(urlPatterns={"/lookup/*"})